Burbank, California: Entertainment industry

 The motion picture business arrived in Burbank in the 1920s.
 In 1926, First National Pictures bought a 78 acre site on Olive Avenue near Dark Canyon.
 The property included a 40 acre hog ranch and the original David Burbank house, both owned by rancher Stephen A. Martin.

 In 1928, First National was taken over by a company founded by the four Warner Brothers.
 Notably, First National had produced and released many of the early "talkie" films of the late 1920s.
 By 1929, Warner Bros.-First National Pictures was dissolved and the First National name was retired.
 However, Warner Bros. continued to operate on the site as a standalone studio.
+In addition to film and television production, Burbank also played a role in the recording industry.
+Major studios in the city, particularly Warner Brothers, were used for music scoring and recording sessions by prominent artists during the mid-20th century, including Frank Sinatra, Elvis Presley, and the Beach Boys.

 Columbia Pictures purchased property in Burbank as a ranch facility, used primarily for outdoor shooting.
 Walt Disney's company, which had outgrown its Hollywood quarters after the success of Snow White and the Seven Dwarfs, bought 51 acre in Burbank.
 Disney's million-dollar studio, designed by Kem Weber, was completed in 1939 on Buena Vista Street.
 Disney originally wanted to build "Mickey Mouse Park," as he first called it, next to the Burbank studio.
 But his aides finally convinced him that the space was too small, and there was opposition from the Burbank City Council.
 One council member told Disney: "We don't want the carny atmosphere in Burbank."
 Disney later built his successful Disneyland in Anaheim.
+More recently, the Burbank City Council signaled plans to create a local film commission in an effort to cut red tape and further support the city's signature industry.